MtJavaScript/GoodBadJSCodeStyle/README.md

 }];
 ```
 There are many repos, especially on node.js with that bad code style.
-This does code not elegant, and copmlex to read.
+This does code not elegant, and complex to read.

 ### 7 - new line